Why Market Valuations Are Not Justified By Low Interest Rates

 So year-to-year earnings are not very useful "sufficient statistics" for that very long-term stream of cash flows.
 Though "operating" earnings are less volatile, all earnings measures are pro-cyclical; expanding during economic expansions, and retreating during recessions.
 As a result, to quote the legendary value investor Benjamin Graham, "The purchasers view the good current earnings as equivalent to 'earning power' and assume that prosperity is equivalent to safety."

-Not surprisingly, the valuation measures having the strongest correlation with actual subsequent investment returns across history are smoother, and serve as better "sufficient statistics" for the relevant long-term cash flows.
+Not surprisingly, the valuation measures having the strongest correlation with actual subsequent investment returns across history are smoother, and act as more representative "sufficient statistics" for the relevant long-term cash flows.
 In the valuation of broad equity market indices, and in the estimation of probable future returns from those indices, revenues are actually a better sufficient statistic than year-to-year earnings (whether trailing, forward, or cyclically-adjusted).

 The best way to see that revenues dominate earnings as "sufficient statistics" for valuation is to examine which valuation measures are most strongly correlated with actual subsequent 10-12 year S&P 500 total returns in market cycles across history.
 Invariably, measures that are based on revenues, or that adjust for variation in profit margins, have a much stronger relationship with actual subsequent market returns than unadjusted earnings-based measures.
 Our preferred measure is MarketCap/GVA, which I introduced in 2015, and we calculate as the ratio of nonfinancial market capitalization to corporate gross value-added (corporate revenues, excluding the double-counting of intermediate inputs) including estimated foreign revenues.
 As a reminder, we generally prefer a 12-year horizon because that's where the "autocorrelation" of valuations reaches zero, meaning that prior overvaluation or undervaluation decays most reliably over that period.